fossi-foundation/wishbone/src/b3.1/source/01_introduction.rst

 Full Address Decoding
   A method of address decoding where each SLAVE decodes all of the available address space.
   For example, if a 32-bit address bus is used, then each SLAVE decodes all thirty-two address bits.
   This technique is used on standard microcomputer buses like PCI and VMEbus.
-Also see: partial address decoding.
+Also see: *partial address decoding*.

 Gated Clock
   A clock that can be stopped and restarted.
   In WISHBONE, a gated clock generator allows [CLK_O] to be stopped in its low state.
   This technique is often used to reduce the power consumption of an integrated circuit.
   Under WISHBONE, the gated clock generator is optional.
-  Also see: variable clock generator.
+  Also see: *variable clock generator*.

 Glue Logic
   1. Logic gates and interconnections required to connect IP cores together.